hapax/hapax.github.io/assets/bathroom.md

 	</figure>

-Once again, the hair in this position will be subject to a force equal to the weight of the water pulled up, which I am supplying by suspending one end in the air.
+Once again, the hair in this position will be subject to a force equal to the weight of the water pulled up.
+I counteract that force with my own, by suspending one end in the air.

 #### Drawing the curtain